S0123n/ue5-style-guide/README.md

 If your project includes a plugin that defines `static` `BlueprintCallable` functions, they should have their category set to the plugin's name or a subset category of the plugin's name.

 For example, `Zed Camera Interface` or `Zed Camera Interface | Image Capturing`.

+<a name="3.3.6"></a>
+<a name="bp-graphs-funcs-library"></a>
+#### 3.3.6 Function used accross multiple BP should be a Function Library
+@Be_1

+If you’re finding yourself using a lot of similar functions across many Blueprints in your project you should consider using a Blueprint.
+You can make as many as you like, and they provide a way to store generic functions that any of the Blueprints in your project can call (when set to 'public').

 <a name="3.4"></a>
 <a name="bp-graphs"></a>